Banff vs Lake Louise • Which One is Right for You

 It’s a tough choice, and if I were a first time visitor to the Canadian Rockies, it would be a dilemma.
 After living here for years, I would suggest any visitor stay in both Banff and Lake Louise, with more time spent at a Banff hotel.

-If I had five days, I would plan for three days in Banff, and two days at Lake Louise.
+If I had five days, I would plan for three days in Banff, and two days around Lake Louise.
 If I had one week, I would plan for three days on Banff Avenue, two days at Lake Louise, and two days up in Jasper, and I would definitely make time to venture to Yoho National Park for a day while staying in Lake Louise!
 Hope that is helpful!

 Where to Stay in Banff